-Potential risks to the proposed project are the occurrence of intangible features and unrecorded cultural resources (of which graves are the highest risk).
+Potential risks to the proposed project are the occurrence of intangible features and unrecorded cultural resources (of which graves and subsurface cultural material are the highest risk).
 This can cause delays during construction, as well as additional costs involved in mitigation and possible layout changes.